Post-treatments for turning and milling parts

 Ultrasonic cleaning

-In ultrasonic cleaning, the components are cleaned by means of high-frequency vibrations, usually with a cleaning agent.
-For this purpose, the components are in a liquid bath in a heatable tank.
+In ultrasonic cleaning, the parts are cleaned by means of high-frequency vibrations, usually with a cleaning agent.
+For this purpose, the parts are in a liquid bath in a heatable tank.
 Typical applications include the removal of chips, grease and oil.

 Laser marking